 The HiSET® comes with five subtests in Language Writing, Language Reading, Math, Social Studies, and Science.

-All over America, the diploma that’s awarded upon successful completion of the New Hamshire HiSET exam is accepted in the same way as a standard high school diploma by schools and employers.
+All over America, the diploma that’s awarded upon successful completion of the New Hamshire GED or HiSET exam is accepted in the same way as a standard high school diploma by schools and employers.

-In the past, online HiSET testing was not possible.
-You had to come to one of New Hampshire’s official test centers and sit for the HiSET exam in person.
+In the past, online GED and HiSET testing was not possible.
+You had to come to one of New Hampshire’s official test centers and sit for the exams in person.

-Well, this situation has now changed with the introduction of the online proctored (OP) HiSET exam.
-Check the bottom of this post for information about this ‘HiSET-At-Home’ testing option.
+Well, this situation has now changed with the introduction of the online proctored (OP) GED test and the HiSET-AT-Home exam.
+Check the bottom of this post for information about online GED and HiSET testing.

 Adult Learning Service Lebanon